toji-ut/Bank-program-with-tests/README.md

 # Test driven development of a Bank program using JUnit

+Hello there!
+I am pleased to present to you my project for CSC 175 Intermediate Programming in Spring 2023.
+For this project, I had to build upon my knowledge and experience from previous lab exercises and examples of Dialog Boxes and File I/O.

-I worked on implementing a Bank program using Test Driven Development approach using JUnit.
-The program consists of 4 concrete classes, Money class, Account class, Checking class, SortClass class, and Bank class with complimentary test classes.
-Also an interface BankInterface.
+To begin with, I implemented a Bank program using Test Driven Development approach using JUnit.
+The program consists of 4 concrete classes, namely Money class, Account class, Checking class, SortClass class, and Bank class with complimentary test classes.
+I also created an interface BankInterface to define the comments and signatures of the methods.

 In the Money class, I defined the attributes dollars and cents and implemented methods to get and manipulate these attributes.
-I also implemented a method to compare two Money objects.
+Additionally, I implemented a method to compare two Money objects.

 For the Account class, I used the test-first approach and wrote the test cases before implementing the deposit, withdraw, and transfer methods.
 The deposit method calls the add method of the Money class, and transfer between accounts is implemented as a deposit to one account and a withdrawal from another.